Disney Cruise Line Planning Tips & Tricks

 - Book in the off-season.
 The less busy parts of the year (January, early February, May, late August, September, October, and the portions of November and December that are not holiday weeks) have significantly lower fares, and the fares often don’t go up as quickly over time.
 Sometimes they stay pretty much the same right up until a few months before sailing.

 - Keep an eye out for last-minute restricted fares.
-These fares (sometimes called *GT fares) are generally a very good deal, but they only happen on sailings that aren’t filling at the regular prices, and they only release them after the payment-in-full date for the cruise has passed, so you start to see them at about 1-2 months away from sailing.
+These fares (sometimes called *GT fares) are generally a very good deal, but they only happen on sailings that aren’t filling at the regular prices.
+They usually release them after the payment-in-full date for the cruise has passed, so you start to see them at about 1-2 months away from sailing.
 They often are for a very limited number of rooms, and sometimes they come and go very quickly, so if you see one for a cruise you can take, definitely pounce while you can.
 You can read more about these restrictions and see the current list of discounted cruises on our Disney Cruise Line Discounts & Deals page.